rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

 ### To disable a service

-1. Use `systemctl` to check the whether the `crond.service` is enabled to automatically start with system boot.
+1. Use `systemctl` to check whether the `crond.service` is enabled to start with system boot automatically.
 Type:

     ```bash
     [root@localhost ~]# systemctl is-enabled  crond.service